Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab4.md

 ## What is System Dynamics and Why?

-System dynamics refers to a method of _continuous_ modelling of real-world or hypothetical behavior ofl dynamical, nonlinear systems as a series of five components:
+System dynamics refers to a method of _continuous_ modelling of real-world or hypothetical behavior of dynamical, nonlinear systems as a series of five components:

 1. States, which is anything that acts within a system, (e.g: a machine chopping wood which feeds into another machine for finishing)